martin-t/cvars/README.md

     }
 }

-// Normally, you store this within or next to your game state. let mut cvars = Cvars::new();
+// Store this in your game state. let mut cvars = Cvars::new();

 // These normally come from the user